projet-m2-siris-unistra/chatalk/blog/content/blog/protocols-conception/index.md

 #### Conversation Management Messages

-- A client can be add to a conversation by another user.
+- A user can be added to a conversation by another user.
-- If a user is writing a text content, a "UserIsWriting" message will be send to other members until the content is send by the user.
+- If a user is writing a text message, a "UserIsWriting" message will be sent to other members until the content is sent by the user.
-- The conversation name, picture and topic can be changed as well.
-  - Those messages will go through the server and be send to the users in the conversation.
-  - The data will also be stored in the server database.
-  - The server will maybe just have to check if the user has the right to do it.
+- The conversation name, picture and topic can be changed as well. - Those messages will go through the server and be sent to the users in the conversation. - The data will also be stored in the server database. - The server might have to check if the user has the right to do it.
-- A new entity channel will be created for the user streams (audio,video).
-  - The user will have to register to a channel and chose the desired content.
-  - The server will broadcast the content to users in that given channel.
+- A new entity channel will be created for the users streams (audio, video). - The user will have to register to a channel and chose the desired content. - The server will broadcast the content to users in that given channel.

 Messages Examples :